Lisa Daggs: Television appearances

 Daggs has made several appearances on the Bill Gaither Homecoming Video series.
 She has appeared on several mainstream television shows such as Prime Time Country and The 700 Club.
-Lisa recently opened the televised awards show for ICMA from the TBN stage in Nashville with her song, "Forgiveness Is A Powerful Thing" to rave reviews.
+Lisa recently opened the televised awards show for ICMA from the TBN stage in Nashville with her song, "Forgiveness Is A Powerful Thing".

 Awards

-As a vocal performance artist Daggs has been honored with numerous awards, including The Gospel Voice's Diamond Award for "Country Artist of the Year" (other nominees included Charlie Daniels, Ricky Skaggs, Marty Raybon and LeAnn Rimes).
+As a vocal performance artist Daggs has been honored with numerous awards, including The Gospel Voices Diamond Award for "Country Artist of the Year".
 She received the Christian Country Music Association's "Entertainer of the Year" and "New Artist of the Year" honors, while also being named "The Brightest Newcomer to the Scene" by the Christian Country Research Bulletin.
 In 2009 Daggs was among several artists to receive the Gospel Music Association's Dove Award nomination for Bill Gaither's Special Event album.
-Lisa was nominated for the 2016 ICMA Living Legends Award.
+She was nominated for the 2016 ICMA Living Legends Award.